Article in Culture and Recruiting category.

 Bucking traditions is something fashion designers revel in.
 Subverting cultural traditions and changing things up keeps things interesting.
 Good news for 'Josie Grosie' then."

 Emma Watkinson, Founder of London-based SilkFred

 "Style is a personal choice.
 If you can pull it off be unique and go for it!
 I'm not that stylish so I usually stick to the rules... but I'm working on being cooler."

-“Last year, I bought a pair of white (well, cream, really) jeans in October and they were my favorite thing to wear all throughout winter.
+"Last year, I bought a pair of white (well, cream, really) jeans in October and they were my favorite thing to wear all throughout winter.
 Cream sweaters are also the coziest looking thing.
 All of which is to say: I think white after Labor Day is a big YES.
-Meanwhile, my co-founder Erica (pictured left, above) is getting married on Friday and I’m pretty sure that’s the first and last time I’ll see her wear white since her uniform is all black (like a true New Yorker!).”
+Meanwhile, my co-founder, Erica, is getting married on Friday and I'm pretty sure that's the first and last time I'll see her wear white since her uniform is all black (like a true New Yorker!)."

-Nearly 120 years after the first federally observed “Labor Day”, the holiday that once celebrated the unionized working class is now more about beach time BBQs and enjoying the last days of summer holiday before all the kids go back to school.
-And just as the holiday has changed, so too has the age-old understanding that wearing white after labor day is a fashion faux pas.
-As these digital fashionistas eschew old-time etiquette for more flexible fashion rules, it appears that wearing white after labor day is no longer a grey area.
+Nearly 120 years after the first federally observed "Labor Day," the holiday that once celebrated the unionized working class is now much more of a beach party barbecue.
+It is everyone's last chance to soak up the final moments of summer before the kids are back in school, the leaves start falling, and we all done our pumpkin-picking pants.
+And just as the holiday has changed, so, too, has the ancient understanding that wearing white after labor day is a fashion faux pas.
+These founders are a perfect example that if you want success, you have to be brave enough to break a few rules.